stevenmerino/PyRemoteAlarmClock/README.md

 Alarm clock application that is controlled from a remote device.
 The idea being that you need get out of bed, go all the way to a different room to turn off your morning alarm.
 Further increasing the chances that you will stay awake when your alarm goes off.
 No snoozing allowed!

-It should be mentioned that I'm a noob programmer.
 This program uses raw sockets to transfer JSON across the network and potentially has security risks.

 **USE AT YOUR OWN RISK**